graytl/exhibitions/XQuery/Crosswalk_DC_VRA_OMEKA_EXHIBITS.md

 | Tags | directory structure where XML file is located |
 | Collection | a manually-entered form of location/refid |

+###Omeka import prep, post-BaseX
-After CSV has been generated from BaseX but before import into Omeka:
+After the CSV has been generated from BaseX but before import into Omeka:

 * Remove all entries without a filename
-* Remove all entries in the Metadata/Templates directory
 * Create new column for Collection and manually put in the Omeka collection where the item should go (based on the Omeka Source field, VRA location/refid field)